-This recipe is dairy-free / non-dairy, peanut-free, tree nut-free, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, and vegetarian.

-For Soy-Free: If you can’t do soy, or ZenSoy isn’t available in your area (I know I have trouble finding it!), then you can use the coconut cream option in the crème brulee, your favorite dairy-free, soy-free milk alternative in place of the soymilk in the cupcakes and frosting, and be sure to use a soy-free margarine (such as Earth Balance) and shortening (such as Spectrum Palm Shortening) in the frosting.
+For soy-free creme brulee cupcakes, you can use the coconut cream option in the crème brulee, your favorite dairy-free, soy-free milk alternative in place of the soymilk in the cupcakes and frosting, and be sure to use a soy-free margarine (such as Earth Balance) and shortening (such as Spectrum Palm Shortening) in the frosting.

 This recipe hasn’t been tested gluten-free.
 Both the crème brulee and the frosting are gluten-free.
-You can trial the cupcakes gluten-free with your favorite gluten-free flour blend (one preferably with a binder such as xanthan gum).
+You can trial the cupcakes gluten-free with your favorite gluten-free flour blend (one preferably with a binder such as xanthan gum) or use your favorite gluten-free chocolate cupcakes recipe.
 But again, we haven’t tested it yet.
 Feel free to share results in the comments if you trial the recipe gluten-free!